Wednesday, December 31, 2008

 “Gifts and surprises” blessings.
 Bought my Samsung Omnia at the Singtel Roadshow and won a Sony 32” TV.
 I also won the first prize of $70 Robinson vouchers, sponsored by my own dad for the lucky draw at our annual family Christmas party!

-In celebration of my 10 years of my marriage to Gavin and NUS, God lead me to something I wished and prayed for 10 years ago regarding these 2 areas of my life.
+In celebration of the 10 years of my marriage to Gavin and NUS, God leads me to something I wished and prayed for 10 years ago regarding these 2 areas of my life.
 I am rather surprised as God remembers everything and just as I was simply being sucked into in my own life and almost forgot about that.
 I thank God for showing it to me once again and waking me up from my slumber.
 Hopefully, he can also give me the same energy and fire, as I had 10 years ago.
 The spirit is willing, however, the flesh is weak.

 Our 10 years of marriage is not like the bed of roses as you see now.
-We just leant that rose shrubs need to space to grow and the depth to allow their roots to develop.
-We also had cuts from the thorns, got sunburnt from toiling under the heat and it takes a constant effort to water and prune them.
+We just leaned that rose shrubs need space to grow and the depth to allow their roots to develop.
+We also had cut from the thorns, got sunburnt from toiling under the heat and it takes a constant effort to water and prune them.
 It also calls for rolling up the sleeves and trousers to uproot the weeds or grass.
 I read somewhere before that a new rose bush is like a baby, while it requires a lot of love and attention at first, it will grow stronger and more independent with time and you will surely be proud of the results!
 It takes us both 10 years to mature as a couple and to be more tolerant of each other weaknesses and see our strengths instead.
-We still quarrel, but lesser of petty issues nowadays.
-We can even joked about us being becoming accustomed to one another, or simply getting old already… haha
+We still quarrel, but lesser petty issues nowadays.
+We can even joke about us being becoming accustomed to one another, or simply getting old already… haha.

 The other love of my life is my work and workplace at ARI, NUS.
 I still like what I am doing there still.
 It’s not that I’m loyal and signed life to NUS; or got no aspirations to move on.
-Besides, knowing what satisfies, motivates and keeps me going, the most important reason to coming to an office of which many are more than colleagues, but turned friends, as we see each other 8 hours a day and 5 times a week.
+Besides, knowing what satisfies, motivates, and keeps me going, the most important reason for coming to an office of which many are more than colleagues, but turned friends, as we see each other 8 hours a day and 5 times a week.
 Many have left ARI, however, many of us are still in touch.
 A special thanks to these pals whom we had walked closely with and held hands in 2008.

 Yati – the one with big listening ears, and someone is who always there when I needed help, since day one when I started work at NUS.

-Sharon – for being the new blood, for her initiative and for allowing me to “boss” her around at times.
+Sharon – for being the new blood, for her initiative, and for allowing me to “boss” her around at times.
 She has been a great help.
 She’s also my new drinking pal - actually I’m more the newbie.
 I must get her to serve me “Blardy (M)ARI” the next time.

 Aly - for her understanding and maturity for many things in life, despite her youth.
-I go to her for my counselling sessions slumping in her comfy couch.
+I go to her for my counseling sessions slumping on her comfy couch.
 She will not hesitate to give me a swift kick-in-the-butt when I’m a bit deranged.
 A fantastic khaki to share a cab to Wheelock for a cuppa of mocha or sometimes retail therapy to liven up our sour kana moods.

 Last but not least.
 Thank you God, for Your hands upon my family and my daily work, and for the many learning opportunities.
 For Your guidance and strength.
 Your faithfulness and providence.
 For the peace to know that life will be getting more challenging in the next few years, but you are there with us.
 May you continue to lead me to a purposeful and meaningful life.